-A recently refurbished house with its own pool.
-Located on the northern tip of Lustica Peninsula the house commands uninterrupted views of the Adriatic and Lastavica Island, which accommodates the ruined fort of Mamula.
+Located on the northern tip of Lustica Bay Peninsula, the house commands uninterrupted views of the Adriatic and Lastavica Island, which accommodates the ruined fort of Mamula.
 2 minutes in the car (or an energetic walk) brings you down to the beaches of Miriste and Zanjice.
-Even though the two beaches adjoin, they are quite different in their view and appearance, as each sits in their own bay.
-Both are well served by a small selection of restaurants.
+Even though the two beaches adjoin, they are quite different in their view and appearance, as each sits in its own bay.
+A small selection of restaurants serves both well.
 For a treat, you really should visit the Ribarsko Selo restaurant.
-Almara beach and the beach club are located at Oblatno which is a 10-minute drive, well worth a visit.
+Almara beach and the beach club are located at Oblatno, a 10-minute drive, well worth a visit.

-A stylishly renovated house, with a pool, on the Lustica peninsula in Montenegro, comfortably sleeping up to eight.
-Each room has a terrace overlooking stunning coastline, with beaches only minutes away.
-3 bathrooms, air conditioning, wifi and well-equipped living room, dining room and kitchen… Superb.
+A stylishly renovated house with a pool on the Lustica peninsula in Montenegro, it comfortably sleeps up to eight.
+Each room has a terrace overlooking the stunning coastline, with beaches only minutes away.
+Three bathrooms, air conditioning, Wi-Fi, well-equipped living room, dining room and kitchen… Superb.

-On the ground floor, the open plan lounge/kitchen with large terrace is furnished with comfortable sofas, cable TV, fully functional kitchen and dining area.
-On the first floor, there are two double rooms with sea views, and a twin room with sea views, and a shower room/toilet.
-The third floor has a large king size bed with en-suite bath and toilet facilities, leading on to the terrace that overlooks Zanjice and Mirista.
+On the ground floor, the open plan lounge/kitchen with a large terrace is furnished with comfortable sofas, cable TV, a fully functional kitchen and a dining area.
+On the first floor are two double rooms with sea views, a twin room with sea views, and a shower room/toilet.
+The third floor has a large king-size bed with an en-suite bath and toilet facilities, leading to the terrace that overlooks Zanjice and Mirista.

 Outside, the main terrace leads from the living room, with further steps down to the swimming pool.
 The views are breathtaking, and we have spent many evenings enjoying dinner on the terrace whilst watching the sun go down over the Adriatic coast.